kostasKar/ArduinoPID/README.md

  );
  ```

- Initialize for running the autotuning procedure:
+ Initialize before running the autotuning procedure

  ```
  autoTuner.init();
  ```

- The autotuning loop (appApplyOutput is user defined and drives the actuator)
+ The autotuning loop
+ - appApplyOutput is user defined and drives the actuator
- measurement is the current measurement
+ - measurement is the current measurement

  ```
  while (!autotuner.isFinished()){